 - 1 teaspoon salt

 - 1 cup white raisins

 - 1 large room-temperature egg yolk

 - 1 1/2 tablespoons lukewarm water

 - Cool scalded milk to 110 F. Place in a large bowl or stand mixer.
 Add 2 packages (4 1/2 teaspoons) active dry yeast, 1/4 cup sugar and 3 cups all-purpose flour and mix well.
 Cover and let rise in a warm place until light and bubbly.

 - Add 3 large room-temperature beaten eggs, 1/2 cup sugar, 1 teaspoon salt, 1 cup white raisins (if raisins are hard, rehydrate them in a little water or vodka until pliable) and 1/2 cup melted butter to yeast mixture, mixing well.

-- Brush tops of breads with 1 large room-temperature egg yolk mixed with 1 1/2 tablespoons lukewarm water.
+- Brush tops of bread with 1 large room-temperature egg yolk mixed with 1 1/2 tablespoons lukewarm water.
 Bake 50 minutes or until an instant-read thermometer registers 190 degrees.
-Remove from oven and turn breads out of pans onto a wire rack to cool completely before slicing.
+Remove from oven and turn bread out of pans onto a wire rack to cool completely before slicing.